Communication Efficient Generalized Tensor Factorization for Decentralized Healthcare Networks: Introduction

 \section{Introduction}

 There has been growing interest in the use of Electronic Health Record (EHR), which typically creates digital records for patients indicating the details including diagnosis and treatment, prescription medications, lab tests, and other vital information which provides assistance to each patient.
 The widespread adoption of EHR systems has facilitated the rapid accumulation of the patients' clinical data from numerous medical institutions -- enabling not only more accurate capturing of patients' medical information and clinical decision support \cite{ehrenstein2019obtaining}, but also improving workflow efficiency and patient care quality \cite{thakkar2006risks}.
 Yet, successfully mining the massive, high-dimensional EHR data is a challenging task due to sparse, missing, and noisy measurements \cite{miotto2016deep,weiskopf2013methods}.
 Computational phenotyping is the process of mapping the high-dimensional EHR data into meaningful medical concepts, which characterize a patient's clinical behavior and corresponding treatments, and can be further applied to multiple downstream tasks such as Genome-wide association studies (GWAS) \cite{liao2013associations,luo2017tensor} and risk prediction of a certain disease \cite{gastounioti2018incorporating}.
-Tensor factorization has been proven to be an efficient unsupervised learning approach to automatically extract phenotypes without the process of manual labeling \cite{ho2014marble,wang2015rubik, perros2017spartan}.
+Tensor factorization has been proven to be an efficient unsupervised learning approach to automatically extract phenotypes without the process of manual labeling \cite{ho2014marble,wang2015rubik, perros2017spartan}, and it is also widely applied to multidimensional data which is beyond the scenario of health data analysis such as spatio-temporal data analysis \cite{ma2020spatio}, network embedding \cite{ma2021temporal}, and computer vision \cite{vasilescu2002multilinear}.

 Traditional tensor factorization involves the use of the CANDECOMP/PARAFAC or canonical polyadic (CP) tensor factorization \cite{carroll1970analysis,harshman1970foundations} and its generalization \cite{hong2018generalized}, which are fundamental tools for analyzing multidimensional data in various domains.
 However, tensor factorization can only operate on data that can fit in the main memory, and the restricted scalability of tensor factorization has limited its application among large datasets.
 This motivated the development of a variety of distributed tensor factorization algorithms \cite{kang2012gigatensor,beutel2014flexifact,choi2014dfacto}, where the large tensor is partitioned into multiple small tensors and thus parallelizes the tensor computation.
 Among these, federated tensor factorization \cite{kim2017federated,ma2019privacy,ma2021communication} has been developed as a special distributed tensor factorization paradigm.
 Beyond sharing similar computation and storage complexity, federated tensor factorization is able to preserve the data privacy by distributing the horizontally partitioned tensors to multiple medical institutions to avoid direct data sharing, and aims to learn the shared phenotypes through joint tensor factorization without communicating the individual-level data.
 Moreover, with the participation of different data sources, federated tensor factorization also helps mitigate the bias of analyzing data from single source, and achieves better generalizability.